talalalghazal5/Saree3/Backend/README.md

     cp .env.example .env
     ```

-2. Update the `.env` file with your local database credentials and any other required environment variables ( the `.env.example` is using SQLite so if you're fine with it just leave it ):
+2. Update the database configuration in the `.env` file with your local database credentials ( the `.env.example` is using SQLite so if you're fine with it just leave it ):

     ```env
     DB_CONNECTION=mysql